0pilatos0/noter/README.md

 ### Settings not persisting

+- Settings now show a confirmation banner when saved
 - Check if the app has write permissions
 - The app uses UserDefaults which should work without issues
 - Try resetting: Delete UserDefaults for `pilatos.noter`

+### Launch at Login not working

+- Ensure the app is properly signed
+- Check System Preferences > Login Items
+- The app will show an error if it fails to register

 ## Security